kevinlekiller/amdctl/README.md

 AMD CPU family 9h(K9) and earlier.

-AMD 13h, I could find any info on this, so I assume this CPU family does not exist.
+AMD 13h, I could not find any info on this, so I assume this CPU family does not exist.

 AMD 14h(Bobcat) family, these have a different way of calculating clock speed, without a CPU to test I won't attempt to support them.